Feeling This

 "Feeling This" is a song by American rock band Blink-182 for their untitled fifth studio album (2003).
 The song is the opening track on the album and was released as its lead single on October 6, 2003, through Geffen Records.
 It was written by guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Travis Barker, and was produced and mixed by Jerry Finn.
 The song originated on the first day of producing the album.
 Its lyrics are purely sexual in nature; the band juxtaposes lust and passion between verses and choruses, thematically connected with a wistful, regretful tone.

 The song features a Latin-inspired backbeat in the chorus, and the song ends in a melodic, harmonized duet split between DeLonge and Hoppus.
 Elements of the song were inspired by rock groups Led Zeppelin and the Beach Boys.
 The song's music video, photographed by David LaChapelle, depicts a dystopian correctional facility that is overtaken by its inmates.
 An early version of the song, erroneously titled "Action", was released on the soundtrack for the video game Madden NFL 2004.

-"Feeling This" received critical acclaim and the song peaked to number two on Billboard's Modern Rock Tracks chart in late 2003.
+"Feeling This" received critical acclaim and peaked at number two on Billboard's Modern Rock Tracks chart in late 2003.
 It was also a top-20 hit in the United Kingdom and Australia.
 The digital single was certified gold by the Recording Industry Association of America in 2005.
 Blink-182 has performed "Feeling This" in a number of live appearances, including on Jimmy Kimmel Live!.